AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/http-request-methods.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: modules
-title: HTTP request methods
+title: HTTP request methods in Adobe Workfront Fusion
 description: When you are configuring an API call in a module, you need to fill in the field for the HTTP request method.
 ---

-# HTTP request methods
+# HTTP request methods in Adobe Workfront Fusion

 When you are configuring an API call in a module, you need to fill in the field for the HTTP request method.